embarkerr/suede/README.md

 ---

 *Disclaimer: This package was created as a hobbyist learning project.
-It may not be fit for production use.*
+It is not recommended for production use.*